Rabbit Breed Profile: Lionheads

 Tiny, cute, and extra fuzzy—Lionhead rabbits are one of the newest breeds of domestic rabbits in the United States.
 They are, however, already one of the most popular rabbit breeds among pet rabbit owners.
 If you have already decided that a rabbit is the right pet for you and are now faced with choosing a breed, already have a Lionhead and want to learn more about them, or are just curious about the breed, this article is for you!
 Lionheads are adorable and can make amazing pets, but please make sure to do plenty of research before adding one to your home.

-Although the Lionhead is one of the newest US rabbit breeds, it's exact history is unknown.
-One belief is that Lionheads where first produced in Belgium as a cross between a Swiss Fox and a Belgian Dwarf.
-Other breeds, possibly the Jersey Wooly and/or Dwarf Angora, where then thought to have been added to the mix to help produce the Lionhead's signature wooly mane.
+Although the Lionhead is one of the newest US rabbit breeds, its exact history is unknown.
+One belief is that Lionheads were first produced in Belgium as a cross between a Swiss Fox and a Belgian Dwarf.
+Other breeds, possibly the Jersey Wooly and/or Dwarf Angora, were then thought to have been added to the mix to help produce the Lionhead's signature wooly mane.

-However they where first produced, the Lionhead breed grew in popularity amongst pet owners and eventually also with rabbit breeders and showers.
+However it were first produced, the Lionhead breed grew in popularity amongst pet owners and eventually rabbit breeders and showers.
 The British Rabbit Council first recognized the breed in 2002.
-They where first introduced in the United States in 1999 and American breeders worked to refine the breed into what it is today.
-Other breeds such as the Netherland Dwarf, Holland Lop, Florida Whites, Britannia Petite, Polish, Jersey Wooly, Mini Rex, Dutch, American Fuzzy Lops, and New Zealands where reportedly used early on to help improve genetic diversity as well as too help shape the appearance and temperament of the breed.
+They were first introduced in the United States in 1999 and American breeders worked to refine the breed into what it is today.
+Other breeds such as the Netherland Dwarf, Holland Lop, Florida Whites, Britannia Petite, Polish, Jersey Wooly, Mini Rex, Dutch, American Fuzzy Lops, and New Zealands were reportedly used early on to help improve genetic diversity as well as to help shape the appearance and temperament of the breed

-Probably the Lionhead's most unique physical feature is the long wooly mane that gives the breed it's name.
-Because of the way the dominate mane gene works, Lionheads can be born with no mane at all, a double mane gene, or a single mane gene.
-For Lionhead's that have the mane gene, they should have long wooly fur growing around their head, similar to the mane of a lion.
-Lionhead's may also develop wool down around their flanks as well.
-This is most common with double maned (carries of the double mane gene) animals.
-Wool may grow in other areas such as on the face, ears, stomach, back, or other areas of the body, however this is not considered a desirable trait for show rabbits (but they can still make adorable pets).
+Probably the Lionhead's most unique physical feature is the long wooly mane that gives the breed its name.
+Because of the way the dominant mane gene works, Lionheads can be born with no mane at all, a double mane gene, or a single mane gene.
+Lionheads that have the mane gene should have long wooly fur growing around their head, similar to the mane of a lion.
+Lionheads may also develop wool down around their flanks as well.
+This is most common with double-maned (carriers of two mane genes) animals.
+Wool may grow in other areas such as on the face, ears, stomach, back, or other areas of the body, although this is not considered a desirable trait for show rabbits (they can still make adorable pets).

-Lionhead's, on average, are thought of as easy going rabbits.
-They are often times described as having level, easy going temperaments.
+Lionheads are thought of as easy-going rabbits.
+They are oftentimes described as having level, easy-going temperaments.
 If cared for properly, many of them will be friendly and seem to enjoy interactions with humans.
 Remember that all animals are individuals, so they will all have their own personalities.

 If cared for properly, Lionhead rabbits are a generally healthy breed.
-Domestic rabbits, in general, normally live on average between 7 - 12 years.
-Lionhead's usually follow this trend, and being a small breed rabbit have a higher change of making it to the higher end of that estimate.
-It's not that unusual for small breed rabbits to surpass the 12 year mark and survive well into their teens.
+Domestic rabbits in general live on average between 7 and 12 years.
+Lionheads usually follow this trend, and being a small breed rabbit have a higher chance of making it to the top of that range.
+It's not that unusual for small breed rabbits to surpass the 12-year mark and survive well into their teens.

 Do Your Research